John Hunter (surgeon): Education and training

 When nearly 21 years old, he visited William in London, where his brother had become an admired teacher of anatomy.
 Hunter started as his assistant in dissections (1748), and was soon running the practical classes on his own.
 It has recently been alleged that Hunter's brother William, and his brother's former tutor William Smellie, were responsible for the deaths of many women whose corpses were used for their studies on pregnancy.
-Hunter is alleged to have been connected to these deaths, since at the time he was acting as his brother's assistant.
+Hunter is alleged to have been connected to these deaths since at the time he was acting as his brother's assistant.

-However, persons who have studied life in Georgian London agree that the number of pregnant women who died in London during the years of Hunter's and Smellie's work was not particularly high for that locality and time; the prevalence of pre-eclampsia — a common condition affecting 10% of all pregnancies, and one which is easily treated today, but for which no treatment was known in Hunter's time — would more than suffice to explain a mortality rate that seems suspiciously high to 21st-century readers.
+However, persons who have studied life in Georgian London agree that the number of pregnant women who died in London during the years of Hunter's and Smellie's work was not particularly high for that locality and time; the prevalence of pre-eclampsia – a common condition affecting 10% of all pregnancies, and one which is easily treated today, but for which no treatment was known in Hunter's time – would more than suffice to explain a mortality rate that seems suspiciously high to 21st-century readers.
 In The Anatomy of the Gravid Uterus Exhibited in Figures, published in 1774, Hunter provides case histories for at least four of the subjects illustrated.

 Hunter heavily researched blood while bloodletting patients with various diseases.
 This helped him develop his theory that inflammation was a bodily response to disease, and was not itself pathological.

 Hunter studied under William Cheselden at Chelsea Hospital and Percival Pott at St Bartholomew's Hospital.
-Hunter also studied with Marie Marguerite Bihéron, a famous anatomist and wax modeler teaching in London; some of the illustrations in his text were likely hers.
-After qualifying, he worked at St George's Hospital as assistant surgeon from 1756, then as surgeon from 1768.
+Hunter also studied with Marie Marguerite Bihéron, a famous anatomist and wax modeller teaching in London; some of the illustrations in his text were likely hers.
+After qualifying, he worked at St George's Hospital as an assistant surgeon from 1756, then as a surgeon from 1768.

-Hunter was commissioned as an Army surgeon in 1760 and was staff surgeon on expedition to the French island of Belle Île in 1761, then served in 1762 with the British Army.
+Hunter was commissioned as an Army surgeon in 1760 and was a staff surgeon on an expedition to the French island of Belle Île in 1761, then served in 1762 with the British Army.